sbksba/MediaBot/README.md

 You can test the program with the shell script bench.sh

+Or

+You can build the Go program media.go
+> go build media.go
+> ./media

+You just need to edit the config file config.cfg

 ## DOC

 For a documentation about the modules you must to use the command perldoc.